 J. K. Rowling lived in Edinburgh, so the city is filled with great Harry Potter sports.
 Which brings me to the next point…

-You might think that suggesting to visit a cemetery is simple weird.
-But this cemetery is quite amazing among Harry Potter fans and not only.
+You might think that suggesting to visit a cemetery is simply weird.
+But this cemetery is quite famous among Harry Potter fans and not only.
 Here’s why:

-- it’s extremely old – people are buried there from the 16th century and the architecture is beautiful
+- it’s extremely old – people are buried there since the 16th century and the architecture is stunning

 - it’s related to the beautiful story of Bobby